real-limoges/solid-spork/README.md

 ### domain/

-Domain is where all the object live for the application.
+Domain is where all the object live for the application, and all the pure functions for the various models.

-### dtos/

-This is where the data transfer objects live.
-These objects should be converted ASAP to domain objects.
-Strictly for IO purposes.

 ### insights/